 After rewarming, the highly concentrated PVS2 solution should be washed or replaced with an unloading solution.
 Usually liquid medium supplemented with 1-2 M sucrose so after thawing.
 Pipette out the leftover PVS2 and add 1 ml of unloading solution.
-After gentle swirling, replace the unloading solution and allow the treatments for 20 min at $25^{\circ}\,\text{C}$.
+After gentle swirling, replace the unloading solution and allow the treatments for 20 min at 25° C.

-Then the axes are placed on agar solidified regrowth medium in petriplate lined with sterile filter and incubate over the district of the state of th night in culture room (Murashige and Skoog, 1962).
+Then the axes are placed on agar solidified regrowth medium in petriplate lined with sterile filter and incubate over night in culture room (Murashige and Skoog, 1962).